 No one expects you to be completely dry either, however, so just make an effort of getting nice and dry and wrap the bath towel around you before returning to your locker.
 Usually, the dressing rooms are also equipped with hairdryers, free for everyone to use.

-Certain hotels do even feature a public bath for everyone to use, generally divided in a men’s and women’s section.
-They work much the same way like regular public baths work, with lockers and dressing rooms.
+Certain hotels do even feature a public bath for everyone to use, generally divided into a men’s and women’s section.
+They work much the same way as regular public baths work, with lockers and dressing rooms.
 Additionally, however, they allow your valuables to be stored safely at the reception.

 Rooms in bed-and-breakfast style lodgings and hostels may not have a bathroom inside the rooms and instead offer a public shower room for the guests to use.
 In these cases, the same rules for public baths apply to public bathrooms.

 Japanese Hot Springs and Tattoos: Yes or No?

 Japan is notorious for its strict policy on tattoos and hot springs and public baths.
 It is crucial to check beforehand whether the place in question allows people with tattoos or not unless you want to risk being asked to leave mid-bathing.
 A simple “tattoo ok?” will usually do to get a clear answer.

 A tip for those with ink: booking a night in a traditional Japanese hot spring inn (ryokan is an alternative to visiting a public one.
 It might be a bit more expensive, but this kind of private onsen is a safe and convenient way to enjoy Japan’s unique bathing culture without having to worry about tattoo policies.

 *Prices and options mentioned are subject to change.

 Share this article.